How do you keep a gray or white horse-show clean?

 Here's what the Pro's do.
 We use elbow grease, and a lot of it.
 We curry alot.
 We stimulate the horse's natural oils, which act like a stain repellant.
 We make sure our horses are eating only top quality feeds in a well balanced diet.
 Diet is the basis of a healthy horse, and a healthy horse will have a wonderful coat.
 We sometimes shampoo with a blueing shampoo, ususally only before a show.
-For maintanence shampoos, I prefer a more gentle formula.
-We occassionally use a spot remover.
+For maintanence shampoos, I prefer a non blueing formula.
+We use a spot remover.
 For my own gray horse (see above photo) I will shampoo about every 4 weeks.
 If he gets stained, a curry comb and then wiping with a damp rag usually does the trick.
+If the stain is gigantic and horrible and *crusty* some help with a spot remover or waterless shampoo is a good idea.
 A super clean stall helps, also.

 I know a lot of folks will make your own blueing stain remover from laundry stuff or use household cleaners.
 As a pro, I will not suggest this, these are harsh chemicals that come with warnings and have not been tested on horses as most reputable shampoos and products have.
 (Here's more about using household cleaners for horses) There are some really great blueing shampoos and spot removers out there designed for horses and not grass stained soccer uniforms!

 Keeping your horse's hairs clipped will also help keep them clean.
 For the legs, a rinse with water if they are dirty will usually do the trick.
 A nozzle with a "fan" setting can be used like a power washer down the legs.

 If you need help with making your horse's coat silky so the stains slide off, you can use a touch of baby oil in a bucket of water sponged on after a bath.
 (Avoid the saddle area!!)
 Shine products are also great for creating a coat that stains have a hard time sticking to.